ldbodmer/hours-analysis/README.md

 # RAS Data Analysis

-This repository contains a Jupyter Notebook focused on analyzing contract and search data generated since January 2020.
-The analysis explores trends, data completeness, and patterns in key metrics such as contract billing, search creation, and hours reported.
+This repository contains a Jupyter Notebook focused on an initial analysis of CRM data to explore trends, data completeness, and understand key metrics.

 ## Table of Contents
 - [Project Overview](#project-overview)